AnglesHQ/angleshq.github.io/index.md

 ### The back-end
 The back-end for Angles provides an API to create, retrieve, update and remove your automation test data.
-It has been [configured](https://github.com/AnglesHQ/angles/blob/master/config/database.config.js) to use a local instance of mongo which is set-up using docker-compose.
+It has been [configured](https://github.com/AnglesHQ/angles/blob/master/config/database.config.js) to use a local instance of mongo which is set up using docker-compose.
 However, you can modify that config file and point it to another mongo instance (as long as it's setup with the right credentials and collections using the [mongo-init.js](https://github.com/AnglesHQ/angles/blob/master/setup/mongo-init.js))

 If you want to run the Angles back-end locally with debug logging turned on, just navigate to the Angles folder in the terminal and run the following command.
 ``` shellscript